ariary/QueenSono/README.md

 ### Example 3: Send encrypted data 🔒
 *\> In this example we want to send an encrypted message.
-As the command line could be spied on we use asymmetric encryption*
+As the command line could be spied on we use asymmetric encryption (if the key leaks, it isn't an issue so)*

 On local machine: